born2net/Angular-kitchen-sink/Readme.md

 - Using @CanDeactivate to demo user prompting when navigating away from a url route segment
 - trackBy to create a custom identifier for *ngFor (trackBy:identify)
    - use nodeLogger to show ToDo items are only updated and not re-created when using our own identifier method
-- Error handler service overrides ng2 error handling and provide custom options
+- Error handler service overrides ng error handling and provide custom options
 - Dependency sharing
 - Hook into application lifecycles
 - Form and validation (both via FormBuilder and manual creating Control Groups)